-Approved by the SDCTA Board of Directors on October 21, 2011 Amended November 20, 2015
+Approved by the SDCTA Board of Directors on October 21, 2011 Last Amended April 25th, 2024

 The following list of observed best practices reflect the experience of the San Diego County Taxpayers Association's (SDCTA) participation in dozens of oversight committees over the past decades.
 One of these committees preceded the passage of Proposition 39, which mandates oversight for bond-funded projects in K-12 schools and community colleges.
-That change led to rapid expansion of oversight and affected similar types of ballot measures such as the four-year extension of the TransNet sales tax, public safety facilities and hospital projects.
+That change led to rapid expansion of oversight and affected similar types of ballot measures such as the four-year extension of the TransNet sales tax, public safety facilities, and hospital projects.
 From years of observation, extensive research and direct participation in oversight committees in San Diego County, SDCTA has derived a list of practices that enhance the effectiveness of the oversight that voters rely upon when making decisions at the ballot box.
-SDCTA's best practices hold oversight committees and the agencies that they oversee to a higher standard than those outlined in Prop 39 (Appendix A for language of the legislation).
+SDCTA's best practices hold oversight committees and the agencies that they oversee to a higher standard than those outlined in Prop 39.